princessaylana/Signum-Lost_World/README.md

 This Mod is still in very early development, and some things might change.
 This mod is a Hobby of mine, will regularly improve and update this.
-Basic Models are used for testing, will update in time.
+Basic Models are used in some instances for testing, will update in time.

 [Contents](https://github.com/princessaylana/Signum-1.20/blob/master/docs/Contents.md)